software-mansion-labs/expo-horizon/CONTRIBUTING.md

 yarn quest          # Runs the Meta Horizon version of the app yarn android        # Runs the Android version of the app yarn ios            # Runs the iOS version of the app

+# Build and publish the packages
+npm publish --access public
 ```

 ## Naming Conventions